Identifiability and Exact Reconstruction of the Optimal Transport Cost on Finite Spaces: Introduction

 In contrast, given an observation $\vc{x}' \in \R^{D}$ and prior information $\vc{c}' \in \R^{D}$, the goal of inverse LP is to solve the following minimization problem

 where $\norm{\argdot}$ is some (semi-)norm on $\R^{D}$.
-Hence, inverse LP tries to find a $\vc{c}$ close to $\vc{c}'$ such that $\vc{x}'$ is an optimal solution to the corresponding LP whereas inverse OT aims to recover $c$ from (a combination of) quantities in \ref{enum:ot_cost}-\ref{enum:ot_pot}.
-In particular, when the LP is the OT problem, then \eqref{eq:inverse_lp} corresponds to the inverse OT problem in the case that only one OT plan \ref{enum:ot_plan} is observed, and the objective is made constant (instead of $c \mapsto \norm{c - c'}$).
-The inverse LP problem has been intensively studied in the optimization literature, see e.g.\ \cite{DempeInverLP,Chan2023,Ahuja2001, Iyengar2005,JianzhongZhang1996,Zhang1999} and references therein.
+Hence, inverse LP tries to find a $\vc{c}$ close to $\vc{c}'$ such that $\vc{x}'$ is an optimal solution to the corresponding LP whereas inverse OT aims to recover $c$ from (a combination of) quantities in \ref{enum:ot_cost}--\ref{enum:ot_pot}.
+In particular, when the LP is the OT problem, then \eqref{eq:inverse_lp} corresponds to the inverse OT problem in the case that only one OT plan \ref{enum:ot_plan} is observed, and the objective is assumed to be constant (instead of $c \mapsto \norm{c - c'}$).
+The inverse LP problem has been intensively studied in the optimization literature, see e.g.\ \cite{DempeInverLP,Chan2023,Ahuja2001,Iyengar2005,JianzhongZhang1996,Zhang1999,Tayyebi2018} and references therein.
 As for inverse OT, most of the work focuses on algorithmic methods to obtain a solution $\vc{c}$ to \eqref{eq:inverse_lp}.
-To put inverse LP into the perspective of the present work, note that identifiability of a solution to the inverse LP problem \eqref{eq:inverse_lp} does not hold in general.
-Furthermore, inverse LP assumes the observation of a single solution of the LP.
-Our paradigm is different and is motivated by the notion of inverse problems, where a forward operator (matrix) has to be inverted.
+To put inverse LP into the perspective of the present work, note that identifiability of a solution to the inverse LP problem \eqref{eq:inverse_lp} does not hold in general and has not been considered so far.
+Similarly, this is the case for noisy inverse LP, see e.g.\ \cite{Aswani2018,Chan2019,Chan2023}.
+Furthermore, inverse LP often assumes the observation of a single solution of the LP.
+Our problem considered is different, however, it can be cast in the framework of inverse problems where a forward operator has to be inverted.
+To the best of our knowledge, the only result relevant for identifiability in the sense of the present paper is given in \cite{Tavaslioglu2018} where they characterize the set of consistent cost matrices in the case where only one (meaning $K=1$) OT plan \ref{enum:ot_plan} is observed.
+This, however, does not generalize to $K > 1$ and is thus of limited usability for identifiability, see \autoref{rem:inv_feas_reg} for further discussion.

-Note that we present our results in the OT framework, but they can also be formulated for more general linear programs.
+To be concise, we present our results in the OT framework, but they can also be formulated for more general linear programs.
 We discuss this in \autoref{rem:lin_prog}.